azet/community_bash_style_guide/README.md

 ## conventions
 * consistently use two (2), three (3) or four (4) character intendation
-* do not use TAB for intendation
+* never use TAB for intendation
+* never leave a blank/space during a assignment
-* always mark method local variables with `local`
+* always mark method variables with `local`
 * write clear code
   * **never** obfuscate what the script is trying to do
   * **never** shorten uncessesarily with a lot of commands per LoC chained